 On top of this amazing donation program, The Farm at Moose Hill also partnered with the Boston Nature Center to get our food to farmer’s markets in areas of Boston with the highest rates of food insecurity and the least access to fresh, organic produce.
 Going into the 2023 season, the farm has a CVS Grant to help support this very important work and they are hoping to grow a more diverse selection of produce for the 2023 markets.

 You can help us grow the program even more with a donation.

 Volunteer at the Farm

 Drumlin Farm offers volunteers the opportunity to work at the farm.
 From spring to fall, you can help staff with classic field chores including transplanting, weeding, thinning, and harvesting.
 Moose Hill offers a similar volunteer experience!
-Information can be found by emailing [email protected].
+Information can be found by emailing [email protected] or [email protected].
 Learn more by visiting massaudubon.org/volunteer.